nerdpruitt/nickpruitt.com-archive/_posts/2013-01-28-responsive-email.md

 So when I was tasked with figuring out a mobile solution for our email campaigns, I was both intrigued and a little intimidated.
 How with decade old techniques could I do this?
 But then again, how with decade old techniques <em>could</em> I do this?
 It was fun to figure out.
 At the outset, we decided to support the email clients listed in the <a href="http://www.campaignmonitor.com/css">Campaign Monitor CSS Support Table</a> short list.
 For me this means, forget you Lotus Notes, and forget you Blackberry.

-All this to say: things will get ugly here and I know it, but it totally works, and we are really pleased with the results.
-Here is the <a href="#">email</a>, and here are a few main points on its construction.
+In the end we are really pleased with the results.
+Here is the <a href="/work/responsive-email/store_email_responsive_template_standard.html">email</a>, and here are a few main points on its construction.

 ## The magic of align="left" ##